TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ## Dealing with German Umlauts and German titles

-There are two facts which can lead to Radarr not being able to match a German movie release.
+Two facts can lead to Radarr being unable to match a German movie release.

-- Indexers typically don't allow the use of German Umlauts in release names.
+- Indexers typically do not allow the use of German Umlauts in release names.
-- Most movies have different titles in German than they have in English.
+- Most movies have titles that are different in German from those in English.

-To help with this there is a handy service called [Umlautadaptarr](https://github.com/PCJones/UmlautAdaptarr) which acts as a middle layer between Radarr and the Indexer to makes sure Umlauts and German titles are mapped correctly.
+To help with this, there is a handy service called [Umlautadaptarr](https://github.com/PCJones/UmlautAdaptarr).
+This service acts as a middle layer between Radarr and the Indexer to ensure that Umlauts and German titles are mapped correctly.

 ---